-Wipe often with warm sudsy water and a soft cloth or sponge.
-The glass fray may be remove for cleaning.
-Wash by hand in mild detergent or in dishwasher.
+Wipe often with warm, sudsy water and a soft cloth or sponge.
+The glass tray may be removed for cleaning.
+Wash by hand in mild detergent or in a dishwasher.
 Do not operate the microwave oven when the glass tray is removed for cleaning.

 For stubborn soil, boil a cup of water in the oven for 2 or 3 minutes.
-Steam will soften the soil
+Steam will soften the soil.